Tarzan and the Great River

 Tarzan and the Great River is a 1967 adventure film starring Mike Henry in his second of three film appearances as Tarzan.
-The film was produced by Sy Weintraub and Steve Shagan, written by Bob Barbash (from a story by Barbash and Lewis Reed), and directed by Robert Day.
-It was released on September 1, 1967.
+The twenty-seventh and penultimate film of the Tarzan film series that began with 1932's Tarzan the Ape Man, the film was produced by Sy Weintraub and Steve Shagan, written by Bob Barbash (from a story by Barbash and Lewis Reed), and directed by Robert Day.
+Released on September 1, 1967, it was followed by Tarzan and the Jungle Boy in 1968.

 Plot

 Tarzan is called to Brazil by an old friend, The Professor (Paulo Gracindo) to help stop the Jaguar Cult, led by Barcuma (Rafer Johnson), from destroying native villages and enslaving the survivors in his search for diamonds.
 Tarzan is assisted by Captain Sam Bishop (Jan Murray), a riverboat pilot, and Bishop's young ward, Pepe (Manuel Padilla Jr.), as well as Baron (a lion) and Cheeta (a chimpanzee).
 On their way they encounter Dr. Ann Philips (Diana Millay), who has witnessed the destruction of a village, and wants to continue fighting a plague by giving much-needed inoculations to natives who live along the Amazon River.
+Tarzan is able to track down Barcuma and fights him, Tarzan after a long struggle is able to kill barcuma, drowning him in a pool of water.